smart0eddie/CSI/README.md

 > Option --one_class_idx denotes the in-distribution of one-class evaluation.
 > For multi-class evaluation, set --one_class_idx as None.
 > The resize_factor & resize fix option fix the cropping size of RandomResizedCrop().
-> For SimCLR evaluation, change --ood_score to simclr.
+> For SimCLR evaluation, change --ood_score to simclr and remove --shift_trans_type.

 ### Labeled multi-class
 To evaluate my model on labeled multi-class accuracy, ECE, OOD detection setting, run this command: